-Type of ingredient: Hydrator, revitalizer, and anti-inflammatory
+- Type of ingredient: Anti-inflammatory

-Who should use it: In general, anyone can benefit from algae oil for their hair, but especially those with dandruff, inflammation, or oily scalps.
+- Who should use it: In general, anyone can benefit from algae oil for their hair, but especially those with dandruff, inflammation, or oily scalps.
 It may also have the potential to increase hair thickness, so it may provide additional benefits to those with thinning hair.

-How often can you use it: If applying topically, algae oil can be used up to twice daily.
+- How often can you use it: If applying topically, algae oil can be used up to twice daily.
 Oral supplements are typically taken daily, but a doctor should be consulted before beginning any new supplements.

-Don’t use with: There are no known ingredients that negatively interfere with algae oil.
+- Don’t use with: There are no known ingredients that negatively interfere with algae oil.

 Benefits of Algae Oil for Hair

 The benefits of algae oil are due largely to its strong concentration of omega-3 fatty acids, which are essential to the function of the cells in the human body.
-Additionally, algae oil is believed to contain many antioxidants and nutrients, including calcium, iron, potassium, magnesium, vitamins A, B1, B6, B2, C, and niacin.
-It is believed that algae oil can have a positive effect on the hair and scalp through both topical application and oral supplements.
+Additionally, algae oil is believed to contain many nutrients, including calcium, iron, potassium, and vitamins A, B, and C. And given its antioxidant and anti-inflammatory properties, algae oil is considered beneficial to the hair because of its perceived benefits to the scalp.